xdmushui/partner-center-sdk/develop/update-a-customer-s-qualification.md

 Updates a customer's qualification.

 A partner can update a customer’s qualification to be "None", "Education", "Nonprofit", or "GovernmentCommunityCloud".
-If it is set to "GovernmentCommunityCloud", the partner is also are required to include the customer's [**ValidationCode**](utility-resources.md#validationcode).

 ## <span id="Prerequisites"></span><span id="prerequisites"></span><span id="PREREQUISITES"></span>Prerequisites